johndwells/craft.minimee/README.md

 1. Fork, clone or download the `development` branch of Minimee
 2. In terminal, `cd` to `plugins/minimee/tests`
 3. Run `composer install --dev`
-1. In terminal, run `php vendor/bin/phpunit --bootstrap /path/to/your/craft.dev/craft/app/tests/bootstrap.php`
+1. Run `php vendor/bin/phpunit --bootstrap /path/to/your/craft.dev/craft/app/tests/bootstrap.php`, taking care to update the path accordingly.

 ### Future Tests to Assert